 The truth is that anyone can get skin cancer.
 Male, female, light skin, dark skin, old skin, young skin.
 It truly does not discriminate.
 In fact, the American Academy of Dermatology estimates that one in five Americans will develop skin cancer in their lifetime.
 However, when it is caught early, skin cancer is very treatable.

 In this blog, we’re providing a clear outline of how you can complete a self-examination skin cancer screening at home.
 However, this self-examination should not replace your annual visits to Dr. Perri.
-Board-certified dermatologists are qualified to identify all types of skin cancers, which is why you should have one check your skin on a regular basis.
+Board-certified dermatologists are qualified to identify all types of skin cancers in a safe, comfortable environment, which is why you should have one check your skin on a regular basis.

 If, after you complete your self-examination skin cancer screening, you notice any moles that look irregular, new, or just plain odd, call Dr. Perri to make an appointment right away.